-- Using NAVIANCE and discussions with student, understand student's overall interests/needs (career, cultural, financial, etc.) - Be a sounding board and provide realistic guidance on their college list; help student understand their reach, target and likely schools taking into consideration costs - Meet with Karen Stuart and/or College Prep Manager and your student to review student's college list - Ensure your student is conducting virtual college tours to gain as much insight into their list of colleges as possible
+- Using NAVIANCE & discussions with student, understand the student's overall interests/needs (career, cultural, financial, etc.). - Be a sounding board & provide realistic guidance on their college list; help students understand their reach, target and likely schools taking into consideration costs. - Meet with Karen, John & your student to review the student's college list. - Ensure your student is doing campus visits either in person or virtually to gain as much insight into their list of colleges if possible. - Encourage student to attend college tours conducted by their High School & Future 5.